opengenomebrowser/opengenomebrowser-tools/README.md

 ## init_orthofinder

-This script will print the command to run OrthoFinder and create a new folder in the folder structure.
+This script collects the protein FASTAs in `database/OrthoFinder/fastas` and prints the command to run OrthoFinder.

 ```
   database